 Create a set of informal rules for general group operations and establish membership criteria and benefits.
-Establish a regular schedule for meetings/outings and/or events.
-Weekly get-togethers for a snowshoe run and hot chocolate or coffee is a nice way to maintain club interest and provides the opportunity to exchange ideas.
+Establish a regular schedule for meetings/outings, and/or events.
+For example, weekly get-togethers for a snowshoe run and hot chocolate or coffee are a nice way to maintain club interest and provide the opportunity to exchange ideas.

 Elect officers as needed: President, vice president, treasurer, and secretary.

 Scheduling events and meetings in your area can quickly increase participation.